 Adopt-A-Highway Coordinator in the Central Office and 12 Adopt-A-Highway District Coordinators throughout the state.
 The Adopt-A-Highway program involves community groups to organize and pick up litter thereby improving water quality.
 The Transportation Cabinet participates in Adopt-A-Highway meetings as agreed upon by the Local Community and KYTC.
-There are 731 groups that manage 5,115 miles of roads throughout the state.
-These groups provided a total of 3,858 hours of service with the Adopt-A-Highway program.
+There are 702 groups that manage 4,772 miles of roads throughout the state.
+These groups provided a total of 3,655 hours of service during 2013 with the Adopt-A-Highway program.

 KYTC annually awards the top three Adopt-A-Highway Poster contest winners in each category.
 Awards were presented at a luncheon ceremony at the Thomas D. Clark Center for Kentucky History in Frankfort.
-The firstplace winner in each of four categories received a \$100 gift card, while second-, and third-place winners each received a \$50 gift card.
+The first-place winner in each of four categories received a \$100 gift card, while second-, and third-place winners each received a \$50 gift card.
 All the winners received framed prints of their posters.
 In addition, calendars featuring the winners' posters will be provided to all the winners and their classrooms.
 Documentation of the Adopt-A-Highway materials for this reporting period is provided in Appendix 1.
 Adopt-A-Highway.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 2.1.b KYTC Outreach Program Effective upon permit issuance, the number of KYTC outreach The permittee shall utilize the State Fair public outreach program to include stormwater quality programs issues.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 2.1.b KYTC Outreach Effective upon permit issuance, The permittee shall utilize the State Fair public Program the number of KYTC outreach outreach program to include stormwater quality programs issues.

 KYTC utilizes the State Fair program for outreach and incorporates stormwater quality issues as appropriate.
 The KYTC includes community stormwater quality information through displays and brochures in its booth at the State Fair.
-In 2012, KYTC participated by staffing a booth where stormwater educational materials were available, including interactive activities, brochures and a presentation.
-KYTC displayed a booth and distributed the "Clean Stormwater Everyone's Business" brochures at the 2012 Kentucky State Fair.
+In 2013, KYTC participated by staffing a booth where stormwater educational materials were available.
+KYTC distributed the "Clean Stormwater Everyone's Business" brochures.